dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 group by 1
 ```

-Given the elements of subqueries laid out in the beginning, let’s break down our example into its respective parts.
+Given the elements of subqueries laid out in the beginning, let’s break down this example into its respective parts.

 | Subquery elements | Example |
 |---|---|